Advances in Clinical and Experimental Medicine

 3) the reason for the change in the author list; and

 The document must also include signed consent from all authors stating that they agree with the addition, removal or rearrangement in the list.
-In other words, all the original and the current authors must sign it.
+In other words, all the original and current authors must sign it.
 We require such signatures from all authors, even those who have been added or removed.
 The document should be sent to the Managing Editor: marek.misiak@umw.edu.pl [alternative e-mail for Chinese authors: marek.misiak@friend.pl].

 Acknowledgements